poult-lab/daily-word/english_words_ learning.md

 [verb] { ~ (to sth)} The path started to ascend more steeply.

 "to rise; to go up; to climb up"

+07.campaign /kæmˈpeɪn/

+[n] {~ (against/for sth)} a campaign against **ageism** in the workplace.

+"a series of planned activities that are intended to achieve a particular social, commercial or political aim" '运动'

+campaign vs activity

+运动vs活动